-There is no prerequisite knowledge.
+No prerequisite knowledge is required for this course.
 Specifically, students are not required to have prior programming experience, although it will be beneficial.
-Python (primary language) are both accessible languages, and the course will emphasize learning by doing.
+Python, the primary language used in the course, is an accessible language, and the course will emphasize learning by doing.

 An undergraduate-level understanding of probability, statistics, and college-level mathematics is assumed.
-Prior or concurrent course work in GIS, spatial statistics, and data analysis (such as URP 6270 and URP 6272) is preferred (not required) as this course will not provide the theoretical foundations of statistical analysis and planning information systems.
+Prior or concurrent coursework in GIS, spatial statistics, and data analysis (such as URP 6270 and URP 6272) is preferred but not required, as this course will not cover the theoretical foundations of statistical analysis and planning information systems.

 Students should have basic knowledge of how to install and debug programs on their computers.
-We will be practicing these skills throughout the lab session, so it's okay to be a bit slow at first.
-I encourage beginners to as soon as possible try walking through Python, and anaconda installations covered in the Required Software section.
-This helps you know a bit more about your computer.
+We will practice these skills throughout the lab sessions, so it's okay to take your time at first.
+I encourage beginners to walk through the Python and Anaconda installations covered in the Required Software section as soon as possible.
+This will help you become more familiar with your computer.